CONSTITUTION -- Amended 2019

 9. Resignation.
 Any members of the Executive Board may resign at any time by giving written notice to the Executive Board through the Executive Director.

-10. Committees.
-The President with the approval of the Executive Board may appoint from time to time such committees as may be deemed desirable in forwarding the program of the Association, and each of such committees shall exercise such powers and perform such duties as may be prescribed by the President.
+In addition to these standing subcommittees, the President with the approval of the Executive Board may appoint from time to time other such committees as may be deemed desirable in forwarding the program of the Association, and each of such committees shall exercise such powers and perform such duties as may be prescribed by the President.
 Members of such committees need not be members of the Executive Board if the committee in question is not vested with a power or duty normally considered a primary duty of the Executive Board.

 1. Number.
-The Executive Board shall elect a President for a term of one year, to be chosen from among former members of the Executive Board who have remained members of the Association.
+The Executive Board shall elect a President for a term of two years, to be chosen from among former members of the Executive Board who have remained members of the Association.
 The immediate past President of the Association shall become a member of the Executive Board in the year following his presidency for a term of one year.
 The Executive Board shall appoint an Executive Director to serve as an ex-officio member of the Board for a term of five years, renewable.
 The Executive Board shall have power at any time to create additional offices and to elect additional officers.
 The Executive Board is further authorized to appoint such officers as they may from time to time determine, and set the compensation, if any, of appointed officers.
-The Executive Director and other appointed officers shall hold office at the pleasure of the Executive Board.
+The Executive Director and other appointed officers shall hold office by means of a vote by the Executive Board.

 2. The President.
 The President shall preside at all meetings of the members of the Association and of the Executive Board and may call any such meetings other than the annual meeting of the members.
-The President shall appoint a Conference Program Chair to organize programs for the meetings of the Association.
-The President shall have general supervision over the affairs of the Association, subject however to the control of the Executive Board; the President shall also have such other powers, and perform such other duties, not inconsistent with this constitution, as may be assigned to him or her from time to time by the Executive Board.
+The President shall have general supervision over the affairs of the Association, subject, however, to the control of the Executive Board; the President shall also have such other powers, and perform such other duties, not inconsistent with this constitution, as may be assigned to him or her from time to time by the Executive Board.

 3. The Executive Director.
-The Executive Director shall:
+The Executive Director shall deal primarily with the membership and financial matters of the organization

 The Executive Director shall have such other powers and perform such other duties, not inconsistent with this constitution, as may be assigned to him or her from time to time by the Executive Board.